network-analytics/ebpf-loadbalancer/README.md

 # eBPF Load balancer
-Linux eBPF load balancer to be attached into REUSE_PORT socket group.
+Linux eBPF load balancer to be attached into SO_REUSEPORT socket group.

 This eBPF program allows load balance packets based on their src IP.
 All packets from the same src IP will land into the same collector.

 ## Dependencies